 There is also an exemption available in relation to disposals of property rich companies where the underlying property is used for the purposes of a qualifying trade (see ‘Trading exemption’ below).

-This guidance note sets out the specific rules that apply to indirect disposals of interests in UK land made by non-residents on or after 6 April 2019 (referred to in
+This guidance note sets out the specific rules that apply to indirect disposals of interests in UK land made by non-residents on

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.